Handling source code versioning in a software company is challenging. You have to decide how to organize your sources.

 tsrc is written in Python3 and can be installed with

-# Linux $ pip3 install tsrc --user $ Add ~/.local/bin to PATH # macOS $ pip3 install tsrc --user $ Add ~/Library/Python/3.x/bin to PATH # Windows $ pip3 install tsrc # PATH is already correct, set by Windows at installation
+# Linux $ pip3 install tsrc --user $ Add ~/.local/bin to PATH # macOS $ pip3 install tsrc --user $ Add ~/Library/Python/3.x/bin to PATH # Windows $ pip3 install tsrc # PATH is already correct: it is set by the Windows installer

 You can find the sources on github.